 Click on the ‘What’s On’ tab and you’ll find details of current, upcoming and online exhibitions.
 Each has extensive background information, high-quality images of work on display, and some have video trailers too.

-The Serpentine’s most recent online exhibition, which ran from 14th May to 30th June, was called ‘do it (around the world)’.
+The Serpentine’s 2020 online exhibition, which ran from 14th May to 30th June, was called ‘do it (around the world)’.
 Its premise was to provide “an ever-expanding set of creative instructions by leading artists – simple enough for anyone to do,” developing since 1993 in various forms.

-These online resources are currently serving the Serpentine’s audience in lieu of a physical exhibition and will continue once their doors open to the public again.
-Encouraging engagement and connection beyond the gallery walls creates a tighter-knit community around local exhibitions, and brings the wonders of the gallery into homes around the world.
+These online resources served the Serpentine’s audience in lieu of a physical exhibition before their doors opened to the public again.
+Encouraging engagement and connection beyond the gallery walls creates a tighter-knit community around local exhibitions and brings the wonders of the gallery into homes around the world.

 Over on social media…